civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_alterReportVar.md

     "sql", depending on where the hook is called.
 -   &$var - a mixed var containing the columns, rows, or SQL, depending on where the hook is called
--   $object - a reference to the CRM_Report_Form object.
+-   $reportForm - a reference to the CRM_Report_Form object.

 ## Returns